Fission310/newbie-education/java/05-hello-world.md

 }
 ```

-If you have successfully compiled and run your program, you should see something like
+If you have successfully compiled and run your program, you should see something like:

 ![hello-world](assets/hello_world.png)

 If you're having trouble with this part, check out the section below for potential messups or download [this](assets/HelloWorld.java) file.